caloni/journal/journal.md

 # What If (Randall Munroe, 2014)
 2024-09-20 books quotes

 Estava com esse livro há um bom tempo na prateleira.
 Essa última viagem foi uma ótima oportunidade para terminar de ler.
-Recomendo fortemente para distrair dos pensamentos do dia-a-dia.
+Recomendo fortemente para distrair dos pensamentos do dia a dia

 Your veins are supposed to bring low-oxygen blood back to your lungs to be refilled with oxygen.
 But in the Death Zone, there’s so little oxygen in the air that your veins lose oxygen to the air instead of gaining it.